Consumer Escalation Services logo

 Credit card charge disputes can involve important timing considerations.
 Many consumer protection resources encourage consumers to act quickly and keep copies of written dispute materials.
 CES helps organize the facts and documents, but clients remain responsible for reviewing and submitting materials under their own name.

-CES does not guarantee a refund, chargeback, reversal, card issuer decision, merchant response, account credit, or outcome.
+CES does not guarantee a refund, chargeback, reversal, card issuer decision, merchant response, account credit, or any specific outcome.
+CES is not a law firm and does not provide legal advice.

 Sample Package